-Conformal prediction provides prediction intervals that have a finite-sample coverage guarantee without imposing assumptions on the data generating process \citep{saunders1999transduction, vovk2005algorithmic}.
-It is generally computationally more efficient when compared to Bayesian methods which utilize Markov chain Monte Carlo to sample form the posterior distribution.
-Since being introduced, conformal prediction has been widely applied in a variety of scenarios, ranging from regression and classification for multivariate data \citep{lei2018distribution, cauchois2021knowing} to prediction tasks involving more complex data structures, e.g., survival analysis \citep{candes2023conformalized, gui2024conformalized}, time series \citep{zaffran2022adaptive, angelopoulos2023PID}, and matrix data \citep{gui2023conformalized, shao2023distribution}.
-However, relatively few works have focused on the application of conformal prediction to functional data. \citet{lei2015conformal} use a basis projection for functional observations and obtain prediction sets for basis coefficients; they do not consider partially observed functions. \citet{diquigiovanni2021importance, diquigiovanni2022conformal} and \citet{ajroldi2023conformal} apply conformal prediction to functional data and functional time series using a domain-adaptive nonconformity score based on modulation functions.
-Recently, \citet{diana2023distribution} and \citet{de2024conformal} apply conformal prediction to spatial functional data for uncertainty quantification.
-All of the aforementioned methods treat registration as a pre-processing step, which can affect prediction accuracy when the data contains phase variation.
+Conformal prediction provides prediction intervals that have a finite-sample coverage guarantee without imposing assumptions on the data generating process \citep{vovk2005algorithmic}.
+It is generally computationally more efficient when compared to Bayesian methods, which utilize Markov chain Monte Carlo to sample from the posterior distribution.
+Since being introduced, conformal prediction has been widely applied in a variety of scenarios, ranging from regression and classification for multivariate data \citep{lei2018distribution, cauchois2021knowing} to prediction tasks involving more complex data structures, e.g., survival analysis \citep{candes2023conformalized, gui2024conformalized}, time series \citep{zaffran2022adaptive, angelopoulos2023PID}, and matrices \citep{gui2023conformalized, shao2023distribution}.
+However, relatively few works have focused on the application of conformal prediction to functional data. \citet{lei2015conformal} used a basis projection for functional observations to obtain prediction sets for basis coefficients; they did not consider partially observed functions. \citet{diquigiovanni2021importance, diquigiovanni2022conformal} and \citet{ajroldi2023conformal} applied conformal prediction to functional data and functional time series using a domain-adaptive nonconformity score based on modulation functions.
+Recently, \citet{diana2023distribution} and \citet{de2024conformal} studied conformalized spatial functional inference.
+All of the aforementioned methods treated phase variation as negligible and did not consider registration.